Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A nice day overall (even though, my dog wasn't behaving well :sweat:).
 Feeling better thanks to my advance in my job, the nice resolution of a problem with a client, new bikes I get to see and meeting with a friend after a long time.
 Of course also because I'm moving on in the DSA course.

+### Day 16: August 21, 2020 (MIT OpenCourseWare)

+**Today's Progress**: I watch (and take giant notes) a MIT class from professor Srini Devadas on Speeding up Dijkstra where he explains bidirectional Dijkstra, the notion of potential functions for modified weights and how the landmarks come as a application of the latest.
+Awesome explanation that really helped me understand what I couldn't in my main UCSD DSA course.

+**Thoughts:** Life is going up and down and it is a constant fight to keep it balance.
+It is very hard sometimes, but I'm still here.
+I thing is how life is supposed to be.
+Feeling fine.